vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * At least 8 hours average (72 hours total) across that week and the eight preceding weeks

+* ADDED 2024-11-17: For work I do under personal projects or other activities that makes me more familiar with technologies or systems that I use at work, and where the knowledge is potentially useful to work, I can count 50% of that time (up to 2 hours per week) toward my conditional minimum but not toward my absolute minimum.
+For instance, if I spend 5 hours in the week on day job and 4 hours on learning about stuff related to browsers or website speed (stuff that may be useful to my day job) I can count half of that 4 hours (2 hours) toward my conditional minimum, with a total of 5 + 2 = 7 hours, meeting my conditional minimum of 7 hours for day job.

 * I aim to follow these *conditional maximum* weekly targets: *at least one* of the following must be true: